Doug Young (actor): Biography

 He used a Jimmy Durante imitation for Doggie Daddy's voice, but the role was later taken over by John Stephenson.
 Young was also well known as the "Grand Poobah" of The Loyal Order of Water Buffaloes in The Flintstones series.
 As of March 2003, Young had been doing freelance voice work in Seattle, Washington.

 In 1969, Young married Eileene Mary McKay.
 They remained married until she died in 2007.
 They had two daughters.

-Young died in Seattle, Washington, on January 7, 2018, aged 98.
+Young died in Seattle, Washington, on January 7, 2018, 17 days after his 98th birthday.